Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

 1. Stir to combine well

-spoon rice mixture into your hand
+spoon the rice mixture into your hand

 1. Insert a mozzarella cube into the center of the rice pile

-add mozzarella cube to rice
+add a mozzarella cube to the rice mixture

 1. Squeeze together and then roll into a ball using your hands (similar to rolling a meatball) making sure to completely enclose the cheese